-Remote push notifications allow you to remotely trigger small text messages, sounds, and more on your users’ devices.
+Push notifications (also known as remote notifications) allow you to remotely trigger small text messages, sounds, and more on your users’ devices.
 For more information on notifications, see Apple’s APNs Overview or Google’s Notifications Overview.

 Native remote push notifications have the more capabilities than hybrid push notifications.
 Native push notifications also require a unique setup method:

 - Generate an app using the Native Builder.

 - Customize your native template.

 Follow the sections below to complete these three tasks and enable native remote push notifications.
 After you have completed this document, see How To Use Native Push Notifications for instructions on implementing native push notifications.

 If you want to use local push notifications with the Make It Native app, the only step you have to perform is Setting up Firebase Cloud Messaging Service

 Push notifications will not work in XCode’s Simulator.
 For iOS, notifications only work on physical devices.